Harrier Attack

 Harrier Attack (stylized as Harrier Attack!) is a horizontally scrolling shooter released for the Oric-1 and ZX Spectrum in 1983 by Durell Software.
 Ports for the Amstrad CPC and Commodore 64 were published in 1984.

 Gameplay

 The player controls a Sea Harrier fighter, flying to the right over a scrolling seascape and landscape viewed from the side.
-The goals is to take off from a carrier, attack ships and land targets, avoid the occasional missile and enemy fighter, then land back on the carrier again.
-Although the is a work of fiction, it was inspired by the 1982 Falklands War, in which the Sea Harrier played a major role.
+The goals are to take off from a carrier, attack ships and land targets, avoid the occasional missile and enemy fighter, then land back on the carrier again.
+Although the game is a work of fiction, it was inspired by the 1982 Falklands War, in which the Sea Harrier played a major role.